U.S. construction industry trends: Beyond digital transformation

 If you’ve worked on public projects before, you’re already familiar with Building Information Management or BIM software, which is mandatory for those jobs.

-But BIM platforms can add value on all kinds of projects.
+But BIM platforms can add value to all kinds of projects.

 The launch announcement of the Google Home Mini (via pop-up donut shops) only underlines what we already knew: the Internet of Things isn’t an ephemeral trend.
 This technology is here to stay, and it’s already changing the way we live and work.